MarkD117/trad-academy/README.md

 - Another bug is also to do with iOS can be seen above.
 The sign up button extends onto another line.
 I'm unsure as to what causes this as again, the button displays correctly on all tested browsers as well as Android.
 This is something I will have to research into further.

 ## Deployment

+The site was deployed to GitHub Pages.
+The steps to deploy are as follows:
+- In the [GitHub repository](https://github.com/MarkD117/trad-academy), navigate to the Settings tab
+- From the source section drop-down menu, select the **Main** Branch, then click "Save".
+- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found [here](https://markd117.github.io/trad-academy/)

 ## Credits